taylanyz/UniversityInfoSystem/README.md

 ## 🧪 Sample Operation

-For example, adding a student is done with a simple `POST` request:
+For example, adding a course is done with a simple `POST` request:

 ```json
 POST /api/courses